3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 ```
 With the script above, we are telling the app that when a user goes to our home route at localhost:3000 (their request), that we will send back a response of 'Hello World!'

 1. Let's restart the server (`$ node server.js`) and reload the browser.
-You should now see `Hello World`.
+You should now see `Hello World!`.

 <br />

 &#x1F535; **YOU DO: 2 minutes**

-1. Walk through the section above to make "Hello World" render in the browser.
+1. Walk through the section above to make "Hello World!" render in the browser.

 <br />

 ## Nodemon

-This is grrrrrrreat!
-(You can't not love Tony the Tiger.)
+This is great!
 But it is kind of a pain to have to restart the server every time we make changes to our files...

-[Nodemon](http://nodemon.io/) is a very helpful npm module that will automatically restart your server when a file changes.
+[Nodemon](http://nodemon.io/) is a very helpful npm module that will automatically restart your server when a file is saved.

 ```bash
 $ npm install --global nodemon